 Illustrator & Artist

 Ardeth has an M.F.A. from Penn and has worked for the Ban Chiang Project since 1990, first illustrating the beautiful Ban Chiang ceramics, then going on to burials, site plans, and excavation sections.
 She also prepared graphics, such as maps, page layouts, and illustrations used in various publications and presentations, and has been designing and updating both the Ban Chiang and Middle Mekong Archaeological Project (MMAP) websites for some time.
 Ardeth developed the new logo for the Institute for Southeast Asia Archaeology (ISEAA) and now works on website, print and other publications for ISEAA, including drawings, artist reconstructions, layout pages, and maps for the Ban Chiang Metallurgy monograph (in peer review).
 Ardeth is now the full-time Museum Projects Illustrator and shares her time with other projects besides ISEAA at the Penn Museum.

-Janice is continuing as editor from Page Selinsky.
-She is undertaking the final editing and formatting of chapters in preparation for submitting the metals monograph to Museum Publications for peer review.
+Janice undertook the final editing and formatting of chapters in preparation for submitting the metals monograph to Museum Publications, which is now in peer review.
 Janice has a PhD from Penn in the Department of Asian and Middle Eastern Studies with a concentration in Assyriology.
 She is currently also working as the web and program coordinator for the Kolb Society.

 John V. Hastings